fedepaol/hugoblog/content/posts/writing-kubernetes-controllers.md

 ![](/images/reconciliation/workqueue.png)

-The safer and recommended way to use the queue is to put only the key of the event in the queue.
-Once the key is read by a consumer, the consumer can retreive the last image from the informer (remember, edge triggered but level driven?).
+The safer and recommended way to use the queue is **to put only the key of the event in the queue**.
+On the other end of the queue the consumer can retrieve the last image from the informer's cache, using the `lister` (remember, edge triggered but level driven?).

 This means that all the variations of a given key are squashed until a consumer handles the key.

-A positive side effect of this implementation is also that it is impossible to have two consumers handling events related to the same key at the same time (and thus, we can't have deletion handler before creation, for example).
+A positive side effect of this implementation is also that it is impossible to have two consumers handling events related to the same key at the same time (and thus, we can't have deletion handled before creation, for example).

 What if a new event is added when a consumer is consuming the same key?

 This is the reason for having the `Done` method.
-The consumer is expected to mark the key as done when it finished handling it.
-If there is another item queued, that item is marked as dirty and re-enqueued.
+The consumer is expected to mark the key as done when it finishes handling it, so the queue can re-submit the key.

 ### Rate Limiting Work Queues